melvyg/Team5/README.md

 Data Sets:

 	1. IMDB
-	2. Spotify
+	2. Youtube API

 Rough Breakdown of Tasks:

-	1. Obtain winner information from last 3 years.
+	1. Obtain winner information from last 10 years.
-	2. Collect Spotify data and identify patterns on winners
+	2. Collect Youtube viewCount, likeCount, data conduct VADER sentiment analysis on comment threads and identify 		    any patterns or trends on winners
 	3. Apply trends to current nominees and identify the potential winners